designedmind/2017/overview.md

 ### Draft

 How does subjective experience evolve and what is it for?
-Modern accounts, as developed by Daniel Dennett, Thomas Metzinger and others, propose that our subjective world is the content of an internal self-simulation: a brain's way of representing the organism as a _situated agent_ with all kinds of action, both overt and covert, as its disposal.
-By enabling new levels of autonomy, self-monitoring and deliberation, subjectivity evolves as the functional basis of intelligent, purposive behaviour.
+Modern accounts, as developed by Daniel Dennett, Thomas Metzinger and others, propose that we understand our subjective life as the content of an internal self-simulation.
+By representing the organism as a _situated agent_ with opportunities for action, both overt and covert, as its disposal, this self-simulation or self-model permits new levels of autonomy, self-monitoring and deliberation.
+On this view subjectivity evolves hand-in-hand with the kind of intelligent, purposive behaviour typical of humans.

-This emerging understanding of subjectivity as key to the biological engineering of intelligence is now on a collision course with AI.
-In the search for artificial systems able to engage in human-style reasoning, AI researchers are turning to Global Neuronal Workspace, Attention Schema theory and other theories of consciousness and coopting them as design proposals for new kinds of intelligent system.
+This emerging understanding of the biological function of consciousness is now seeing practical application in the engineering of artificial systems able to engage in human-style reasoning.
+Theories of consciousness such as Global Neuronal Workspace and Attention Schema theory are being developed into new architectures for AI.
 Perhaps for the first time, the prospect of building a machine that attributes to itself a rich inner mental life, as humans do, is becoming a plausible reality.
 While the ethical and societal implications of doing so are vast, its scientific and philosophical significance is also not to be underestimated.

 This two-day symposium will bring together cognitive scientists, philosophers, computer scientists, roboticists, neuroscientists and biologists interested in the science, evolution and engineering of subjectivity and deliberative action.